 What to do with my kids when I’m sick?

 Embrace survival mode when you’re a sick parent.
 Dr. Krupa Playforth of The Pediatrician Mom shared some great tips on this.
-When battling illness while trying to care for her toddlers, Dr. Playforth says she:
+When battling illness while trying to care for her sick children, Dr. Playforth says she does the following:

 - Gave them unlimited screentime so she could nap

-- Used paper plates and ordered in food
+- Used paper plates, paper towels, disposable silverware, and order in food

 - Played games that involved lying down and closing her eyes such as “Doctor” and “Spa”